Cart4items

 The former pricing equals US$10,663 at the current exchange rates, and the latter translates to US$19,327.
 Remember that these prices exclude the Goods and Services Tax (GST), and you may also face some dealer markups in some cases.

-With Stellantis’ US brands looking at the future, which includes a lot of electrification, including for the latest Dodge Charger muscle car, these companies are not interested in the V8 firepower anymore.
+With Stellantis’ US brands looking to the future, which includes a significant amount of electrification, including for the latest Dodge Charger muscle car, these companies are no longer interested in V8 firepower.

-That’s certainly a pity, as most enthusiasts don’t care about any traditional model that doesn’t feature a V8, which is why rides such as the Ford Mustang still thrive.
+That’s certainly a pity, as most enthusiasts don’t care about traditional models that don’t feature a V8, which is why rides like the Ford Mustang still thrive.

 Supercharged 6.2L Hellcat Engine 707hp